California Prenuptial Agreement Info

 Life before Bonds…

-Before the Bonds case, California courts recognized prenuptial agreements if they were signed by both spouses, even parties were not represented by their own attorneys.
+Before the Bonds case, California courts recognized prenuptial agreements if they were signed by both spouses, even parties that were not represented by their own attorneys.
 The Bonds case received notable press, and the public sided very clearly with Sun.
 Since the Bonds case that inspired change in California law, prenuptial agreement requirements in California are now much more clear.
 The case spurred a change in legislation in California, and the California Family Code Section 1615 was born.

 Below we outline some more specifics about divorce in California.
 Although you may never need to use this information, we think it is important to understand.
 The more you know…